How to Grow Lavender in Australia

 How often should I water my lavender plants?

-Once established, lavender plants typically need watering only once a week during dry periods.
+Once established, lavender plants need watering only once a week during dry periods.
 The plant prefers well-drained soil and doesn't tolerate waterlogged conditions.
 Always allow the soil to dry out between waterings.

 Wrapping Up